A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Model Equations

 where $f_{a0}$ is the initial ion distribution defined by Eq. (\ref{eq:ME4}) and $\phi_{NN}$ is the output of the hidden layers of the neural network.
 From Eq. (\ref{eq:IB1}), it is apparent that regardless of the value of $\phi_{NN}$, $f_a$ is: (i) positive definite, (ii) obeys the boundary conditions, and (iii) recovers the initial particle distribution $f_{a0}$ at $t=0$.

 An additional component to the VFP PINN will be the selection of an appropriate form of the loss.
 Specifically, in addition to the residual of the Vlasov-Fokker-Planck equation, the selection of an appropriate weighting factor will be crucial to ensure the optimizer is able to find an accurate solution across the broad range of energies needed when describing the fast ion distribution.
-Noting that the boundary and initial conditions are automatically satisfied, and thus do not need to be included in the loss, we will weight the residual to the Vlasov-Fokker-Planck equation by the following factors in the loss function
+Noting that the boundary and initial conditions are automatically satisfied, and thus do not need to be included in the loss, we will weigh the residual to the VFP equation by the following factors:

 Here, $\mathcal{R}_i$ corresponds to the residual of Eq. (\ref{eq:FIS1}), $f^{Max}_{a0} \equiv n_a \left( x\right) \left[ m_a / \left( 2\pi T \left( x\right) \right) \right]^{3/2}$ is a Maxwellian evaluated at $E=0$, and $\epsilon$ is a hyperparameter of the model.
 The factor $\sqrt{ E/ \left( 1+E \right) }$ softens the divergence of the test-particle collision operator at low energy, but then asymptotes to unity for $E \gg 1$.
 The factor $1/\left( \epsilon f^{Max}_{a0} + f_a \right)$ serves two purposes.
 The first is that due to the large density and temperature variation between the hot spot and surrounding cold region, the magnitude of $f_a$ will vary substantially due to $f^{Max}_a \propto n_a/T^{3/2}$.
-This factor helps ensure that the residual is weighted evenly over these regions.
+This factor thus helps ensure that the residual is weighted evenly over these regions.
 In addition, by choosing an appropriate value of $\epsilon$, this factor controls the weighting of different energies.
 Noting the approximate exponential decay of the ion distribution with energy, a small value of $\epsilon$ leads to the high energy regions of $f_a$ being more heavily weighted, whereas a larger value of $\epsilon$ will give more weight to lower energy regions that have larger values of $f_a$.
 For all the cases treated in this paper we will take $\epsilon = 0.01$.
-Further details of each model used in this paper are listed in Table \ref{tab:Params}.
+Further details of the models used in this paper are listed in Table \ref{tab:Params}.